What can canaries help us learn about autoimmune disease? First, we need to understand, what does, “Canary in a coal mine” mean?

 The body craves homeostasis; this is the process a living thing uses to maintain relatively stable conditions necessary for survival.

 Our bodies are designed to do everything possible to survive and create internal balance.
 When the endocrine system is overloaded by toxins (called endocrine disruptors), you get developmental, reproductive, brain, immune, and other problems.
+Again, can you imagine the chaos within your body if every one of your water buckets is overflowing with water?
+It’s not just chaos.ย

 It’s pain.
 It’s suffering.
 It’s killing you.